CoinCulture/evm-tools/analysis/guide.md

 for instance CALLDATACOPY will copy the input data sent to the contract (known as call-data) into memory, and NUMBER can be used to time-lock behaviour by block number.
 The EVM operates on its ephemeral memory via MLOAD and MSTORE, and on its persistent storage via SLOAD and SSTORE.
-JUMP can be used to jump to arbitrary points in the program.
+JUMP can be used to jump to arbitrary points in the program, and those points must be a JUMPDEST.
 The PUSH1-PUSH32 opcodes push anywhere from 1 to 32 bytes to the stack.
 The DUP1-DUP16 opcodes push a duplicate of one of the top 16 elements of the stack to the top of the stack.
 The SWAP1-SWAP16 opcodes swap the top element of the stack with any of the preceeding 16.